 The project consists of a digital watch designed with the help of a 555 timer IC and 4-bit digit counter IC called IC MM&4C926, and also a 7 segment LED display.
 The circuit can be easily designed and assembled on a printed circuit board.
 Further instructions and detailed working can be obtained from the original post.

-This circuit can not only be presented as your mini project, but can also be applied on your home electrical equipments to protect them from over voltage fluctuations.
-The circuit requires very simple components like a monostable multivibrator using a 555 timer, a few transistors, and some diodes, relays ad LED.
+This circuit can not only be presented as your mini project but can also be applied to your home electrical equipment to protect them from overvoltage fluctuations.
+The circuit requires very simple components like a monostable multivibrator using a 555 timer, a few transistors, and some diodes, relays and LED.

 The detailed explanation is given in the post above, and if you wish you can easily modify the circuit to make it an automatic voltage stabilizer.